-Apple AirPods Pro vs AirPods 2: Which are the best for you?
+Apple AirPods Pro (2nd Gen) vs AirPods (3rd Gen) vs AirPods (2nd Gen): Which are best for you?

 Sound

-- AirPods Pro: Adaptive EQ, Active Noise Cancellation
+- AirPods Pro: Personalised Spatial Audio, Adaptive EQ, Active Noise Cancellation

 - AirPods 2: No noise cancellation

-The AirPods Pro promise a more immersive sound experience than the AirPods 2 and the old AirPods.
-They feature Adaptive EQ, which automatically tunes the low and mid-frequencies of the music to the shape of an individual's ear.
+The AirPods (3rd Gen) and AirPods Pro (2nd Gen) promise a more immersive sound experience than the AirPods 2 and the old AirPods.
+They both feature Adaptive EQ, which automatically tunes the low and mid-frequencies of the music to the shape of an individual's ear.

 A custom high dynamic range amplifier is on board too and there is a custom speaker driver designed to optimise audio quality and remove background noise.
+On the AirPods Pro (2nd Generation), there's a low-distortion audio driver for more clarity and consistency.

 The AirPods Pro also have Active Noise Cancellation on board, as we mentioned previously.
-Two microphones are built into the AirPods Pro design which are used in conjunction with advanced software to adapt to an individual ear and remove background noise.
+Two microphones are built into the AirPods Pro (2nd Gen) design which are used in conjunction with advanced software to adapt to an individual ear and remove background noise.

-The AirPods 2 don't have Adaptive EQ, Active Noise Cancellation or Transparency Mode.
+The AirPods 2 - or the original AirPods - don't have Adaptive EQ, Active Noise Cancellation or Transparency Mode.
+They also don't support Apple's Spatial Audio technology or Personalised Spatial Audio, which the AirPods Pro (2nd Gen) and AirPods (3rd Generation) do.

 Processor

-The AirPods Pro and Apple AirPods 2 run on a chip called the H1 compared to the W1 chip found in the original AirPods.
+The AirPods (3rd Gen) and Apple AirPods 2 run on a chip called the H1 compared to the W1 chip found in the original AirPods.
+The AirPods Pro (2nd Generation) offer the H2 chip though, which is claimed to deliver twice the noise cancellation of the H1 and longer battery life compared to the original AirPods Pro.

-The H1 chip is claimed to offer two times faster connection between active devices than the old AirPods, 50 per cent more talk time and 1.5x faster connection for phone calls.
+The H1 chip meanwhile, is claimed to offer two times faster connection between active devices than the old AirPods, 50 per cent more talk time and 1.5x faster connection for phone calls.
 It is also said to deliver 30 per cent lower gaming latency.

 Siri voice control

-- AirPods 2: Siri compatible
+- AirPods: Not Siri compatible

-Thanks to the H1 chip, the Apple AirPods Pro and Apple AirPods 2 offer "Hey Siri" control, allowing users to make a phone call, play music, change the volume and ask for directions using their voice.
+The Apple AirPods Pro (2nd Gen), AirPods (3rd Gen) and Apple AirPods 2 offer "Hey Siri" control, allowing users to make a phone call, play music, change the volume and ask for directions using their voice.

 The old Apple AirPods don't support Siri on board, though users can still use their iPhone or Apple Watch for Siri control.